gilbarbara/react-inlinesvg/README.md

 **onLoad** {function}.
 A callback to be invoked upon successful load.
-This will receive 2 arguments: the `src` prop and a `hasCache` boolean
+This will receive 2 arguments: the `src` prop and an `isCached` boolean

 **preProcessor** {function} ▶︎ `string`
 A function to process the contents of the SVG text before parsing.